iravelmakina/client-server/README.md

-│── server/                   # Contains the server-side code │   ├── files/                # Folder containing files for transfer or operations │   ├── include/              # Header files for server-side code │   │   └── Server.h          # Header file for the Server class
+│── server/                   # Contains the server-side code │   ├── files/                # Folder containing files for transfer or operations │   ├── include/              # Header files for server-side code │   │   ├── Server.h          # Header file for the Server class
+│   │   └── ThreadPool.h      # Header file for the ThreadPool class
 │   ├── src/                  # Source files for server-side code
 │   │   ├── Server.cpp        # Implementation of the Server class
+│   │   ├── ThreadPool.cpp    # Implementation of the ThreadPool class
 │   │   └── main.cpp          # Entry point for the server application
 │   ├── CMakeLists.txt        # CMake configuration for server
 │